visioforge/.Net-SDK-s-samples/README.md

 # NuGet usage

-Call Build on the required project to restore NuGet packages for the project and build it.
-Or call build for the entire solution.
+Run build on the desired project to restore NuGet packages for the project and build it.
+Or run build for the entire solution.

-Most demo applications contain NuGet unmanaged redist packages, specific to used SDK and platform.
+Most demo applications contain unmanaged NuGet redist packages specific to the SDK and platform used.

 # Product pages